cyberitsolutions/alloc/DEVELOPERS.md

 ## Docker

-Behold the 'easiness' of Docker:
+Behold the 'simplicity' of Docker:

 ```
 $ cd path/to/alloc/clone